 Layer two mines the codebase directly.
 Three sub-signals combine into a single health score.

 TODO/FIXME/HACK concentration.
 Count debt markers per thousand lines of code.
 A service at 0.5 TODOs per KLOC is maintained.
 A service at 8 per KLOC is accumulating shortcuts nobody comes back to.
-Weight markers that reference a specific issue or date more heavily — those are known problems with deferred resolution, not vague intent.
+Weight markers that reference a specific issue number or date more heavily — those are known problems with deferred resolution, not vague intent.

 Test coverage gap.
 Overall coverage is a blunt instrument.
 Measure coverage on files modified in the last 90 days instead.
 A service with 85% overall coverage but 20% coverage on recently-modified files is more fragile than one with 60% overall coverage that is consistently tested where it changes.
 The delta between overall and active-file coverage is the signal.